My Love (2021 film)

 My Love is a 2021 Chinese romantic comedy film directed and co-written by Han Tian.
 It is a remake of the 2018 South Korean film On Your Wedding Day.
 The film stars Greg Hsu and Zhang Ruonan, and features Ding Guansen, Yan Zidong, Guo Cheng and Wang Shasha in supporting roles.
 The plot follows a story of first love, spanning fifteen years, from teenagers to adults.

 The film was released on April 30, 2021.
 It received mixed reviews from critics but was widely successful at the box office, making it the highest-grossing romantic comedy film of 2021 in China.
-The film has grossed over $114 million worldwide.
+The film has grossed over $116 million worldwide.

 Plot

-Back in high school, Zhou Xiaoqi (Greg Hsu) was a student with swimming speciality.
-You Yongci (Zhang Ruonan) was a transfer student of the same high school.
-At the first sight, Zhou fell in love with You.
-Before Zhou expressed his true feelings, You left without saying goodbye.
-Zhou holds and protects this young and ignorant pure love inside his heart for over 15 years.
+Zhou Xiaoqi, a talented swimmer, falls in love at first sight with a transfer student, You Yongci, after getting involved in a school fight.
+Xiaoqi silently protects Yongci, but her sudden departure without a word leaves him heartbroken.

+In the years that follow, Xiaoqi fails to get into college.
+While working as an internet café attendant, he unexpectedly comes across clues about Yongci's whereabouts.
+Motivated by his longing to see her again, he retakes his exams and enrolls in her university, hoping to rekindle their connection.

+However, their reunion is not as sweet as he had imagined.
+The right time for love always seems to elude Xiaoqi.
+Despite the help of his loyal friend Zhang Fang and others, Yongci is already accompanied by a senior.
+After graduation, the two drift apart and go their separate ways.
+Yet, fate brings them back together once more, leading to a 15-year-long journey of love.